mudrye/mudrye/README.md

 - 🌱 I’m currently learning how to use q-learning
 - 📫 How to reach me: mudrye@oregonstate.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love hammerhead sharks
+- ⚡ Fun fact: I am obsessed with hammerhead sharks
 <!--
 **mudrye/mudrye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.